NCAS-CMS/cfdm/docs/source/introduction.rst

 The :ref:`cfdm <class_extended>` library implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
-It is, however, not strict about CF compliance so that partially conformant datasets may be modified in memory as well as ingested from existing datasets, or written to new datasets.
+It is, however, not strict about CF compliance so that partially conformant datasets may be modified in memory, as well as ingested from existing datasets and written to new datasets.

 The :ref:`cfdm <class_extended>` package can